tendermint/spec/rfc/005-reverse-sync.md

 2/3+ vote on a header that a node sees as invalid (perhaps due to a different app hash), the node will halt.

+Another alternative is the method with which the relevant data is retrieved.
+Instead of introducing new messages to the P2P layer, RPC could have been used instead.

+The aforementioned data is already available via the following RPC endpoints:
+`/commit` for `Header`'s' and `/validators` for `ValidatorSet`'s'.
+It was decided predominantly due to the instability of the current RPC infrastructure that P2P be used instead.

 ## Status

 Proposed